pkane2001/Distort/docs/multitone.md

 tags: [Multitone]
 keywords: release notes, announcements, what's new, new features
 last_updated: Nov 4, 2021
-summary: "Multitone v1.0 is the initial beta release of this software.
+summary: "Multitone is currently in beta test.
 Use at your own risk!"
 sidebar: mydoc_sidebar
 permalink: multitone.html
 folder: mydoc